zelbov/stylight/doc/Hierarchy.md

 There are several features besides classical CSS-in-JS introduced with this package, but they also imply following specific conventional rules and abstract definitions.

+## Stylesheet

-## A top-level definition of CSS-in-JS object is a `stylesheet`.
+### A top-level definition of CSS-in-JS object is a `stylesheet`.
 The only thing that can be rendered by a built-in renderer is a stylesheet

 Passing it's inner contents into renderer is not supported and will most likely break during render planning or render execution.